wooyakob/wooyakob/README.md

 You can redirect to  https://linktr.ee/wooyakob

-Head to --> Website, for more detailed information about myself and my work.
+Head to --> Website, for more detailed information about myself and work.

 🛠️ Technologies & Tools: